 Platform-specific SDKs (e.g., ARKit for iOS, ARCore for Android, OpenXR for cross-platform VR) provide developers with APIs and tools to access hardware features, manage tracking, render graphics, and build AR/VR applications more easily.

-Advancements in areas like Ethical AI also play a role, ensuring these powerful technologies are developed and deployed responsibly.
+Advancements in these core technologies continue to evolve at a rapid pace.
 As these core technologies continue to evolve—with faster processors, higher-resolution displays, more accurate sensors, and smarter software—AR and VR experiences will become even more realistic, interactive, and accessible.
 Learn about how these technologies are used in Applications of AR & VR.